-The folding mechanism of the Samsung Galaxy Fold was very stable during our test.
-When closed, the hinge holds both sides of the folding mobile phone firmly together; when opened, it locks in place noticeably.
-The protective layer above the display now protrudes under the frame so that it can no longer come off unintentionally and even careless users are not allowed to remove it.
+The folding mechanism of the Samsung Galaxy Fold performed very well during my review period.
+When closed, the hinge held firmly together on both sides of the foldable smartphone.
+When open, it visibly locks into place.
+The protective layer above the screen now protrudes below the frame, so that it can no longer be unintentionally detached and even careless users can no longer remove it.

-The Galaxy Fold looks altogether much more robust than I expected.
-In its closed state, it's as thick as a laptop at over 17 millimeters, but it's also quite slim and disappears quickly into your trouser pocket.
-276 grams is, of course, a lot, but the weight fits the folding smartphone, it doesn't seem too heavy.
+The Galaxy Fold looks much more robust than I expected: when closed, it's as thick as a laptop at over 17 millimeters, but it's also very narrow and quickly disappears into your trouser pocket.
+Its weight, 276 grams, is significant, but it's a foldable smartphone.
+It certainly wasn't a problem for me.

 Two displays, but only one is important

-One of my big question marks with the Galaxy Fold was the crease in the middle of the display, and the hands-on session immediately calmed me down.
-Yes, a small elevation is visible and perceptible here, but so minimal that you will quickly get used to it, especially when you watch a video or use a black background.
-The panel is not soft or easy to push in, this part of the Galaxy Fold also makes a stable and durable impression.
-Whether photos, videos, websites, texts or games, this display is a real dream!
+One of my big question marks with the Galaxy Fold was the fold in the center of the screen.
+Fortunately, I was quickly reassured.
+Yes, a small elevation is visible and perceptible here, but it's so minimal that you will quickly get used to it, especially when you watch a video or use a black background.
+The panel is not flexible or flimsy to the touch.
+This part of the Galaxy Fold also gives a stable impression.
+Whether it's photos, videos, websites, texts or games, this screen is a real dream!
 My only criticism is the rather large notch that sometimes gets in the way, especially of the keys when you play certain games.

 The software is also flexible

-In order for the Samsung Galaxy Fold to develop its qualities, the software must play along.
-Two things in particular are important here, where Samsung has adapted its One UI for the folding smartphone: switching from outside to the inside display and the possibility to use three apps at the same time.
+In order for the Samsung Galaxy Fold to work as a concept, the software has a strong role to play.
+Two things, in particular, are important here.
+Samsung has enhanced its One UI interface for the foldable smartphone with switching from one display to the other and the ability to use three applications at the same time.

-On the large display of the Fold you can run two or three apps in parallel.
-The screen will then be split accordingly.
-The apps can be moved and the windows can be resized.
-This is fun and should save a lot of work in many cases.
-In our first test of the Samsung Galaxy Fold, I didn't notice any difference in the speed of the apps when three ran simultaneously.
+On the large screen, it is possible to run two or three applications in parallel.
+The screen will then be divided accordingly.
+Applications can be moved and windows can be resized.
+It's a fun aspect that should save you a lot of time in many cases.

 Six cameras in three places

-The Galaxy Fold has a total of six cameras on board .
-A 10-megapixel selfie camera with f/2.2 aperture sits in the front, a dual selfie camera with 8 and 10 megapixels (normal focal length and wide-angle) inside over the large display.
-The main camera on the rear has a 16-megapixel ultra-wide-angle lens with f/2.2 aperture, a 12-megapixel variable aperture camera (f/1.5 and f/2.2) and OIS, and a 12-megapixel dual zoom telephoto lens, f/2.4 and also OIS.
-The quality of the cameras in the Samsung Galaxy Fold will be examined in more detail in our detailed test.
+The Galaxy Fold has a total of six cameras on board.
+The main camera at the rear is equipped with an ultrawide-angle 16-megapixel lens with f/2.2 aperture, a 12-megapixel variable aperture camera (f/1.5 and f/2.2) with OIS, and a 12-megapixel x2 telephoto lens with f/2.4 aperture and also OIS.

 The battery life depends on you

-The Galaxy Fold has a rechargeable battery with 4,235 mAh - or better two, because the capacity is distributed over two interconnected rechargeable batteries in the two halves of the case.
-How long the runtime will last will depend heavily on how you use it, especially how extensively you use the big screen - trust me, you'll use it VERY extensively.
-During my 45 minutes with the folding smartphone, the charge dropped from 89 to 84 percent.
-We can only provide further information on battery life once we have received the Galaxy Fold for testing.
+The Galaxy Fold has a 4,235 mAh battery - or better yet, two, because the capacity is distributed over two rechargeable batteries interconnected in both parts of the case.
+Battery life will depend very much on how you use it, especially on how much you use the big screen, and believe me, you will want to use it very frequently.

 Samsung Galaxy Fold technical specifications